 View a larger version of this image here

-The national electricity transmission system (NETS) in East Anglia is encompassed by the EC5 boundary.
-The network in East Anglia was largely developed in the 1960s, built to supply regional demand, centred around Norwich and Ipswich.
+The existing transmission network infrastructure in East Anglia and the south-east was built in the 1960s, and was not designed to accommodate the large volumes of generation capacity that is planned to connect here.
+It was built to supply regional demand, centred around Norwich and Ipswich.
 A large loop runs from Walpole in the north of the region to Pelham and Rayleigh/Tilbury in the south, via Norwich and Bramford.

-The existing high voltage electricity network in East Anglia does not have the capability needed to reliably and securely transport all the energy that will be connected while meeting the SQSS.
-Several network reinforcement projects are planned to address the shortfall of which Sea Link is one.
+By the end of this decade, if everything contracted to connect in the region does connect, there will be significantly more generation than the current network is capable of accommodating.
+This means the existing high voltage electricity network in East Anglia does not have the capability needed to reliably and securely transport all the energy that will be connected, while meeting the security and quality of supply standard.

-The network reinforcement needs identified in both East Anglia and the South East were reviewed together.
+The network reinforcement needs identified in both East Anglia and the south-east were reviewed together.
 A single solution which simultaneously dealt with both constraints was selected.

 The identified reinforcement that will help achieve this is an offshore 2 GW high voltage direct current link between Suffolk and Kent.

 If you would like to view the full detailed needs case for Sea Link, you can find this in the Strategic options report in our Document library.